andreburgaud/robotspy/README.md

 ## Attributions

 Although `robotspy` does not have any dependencies other than packages in the Python standard libraries, a few tools are used for testing, validating, packaging and deploying this library.

-You can consult the list of these tools, their respective versions, licenses and web sites by consulting [ATTRIBUTIONS](ATTRIBUTIONS.md).
+You can check out [ATTRIBUTIONS](ATTRIBUTIONS.md) that outlines tools with their respective versions, licenses and web sites URL's.

 ## Release History